sbidoul/pip-deepfreeze/README.rst

 not honor it.
 What is going on?

-   ``pip-df sync`` always gives priority to versions pinned in ``requirements.txt``, unless explictly asked to do otherwise.
+   ``pip-df sync`` always gives priority to versions pinned in ``requirements.txt``, unless explicitly asked to do otherwise.
 After adding or changing constraints or VCS references for already pinned requirements, use the ``--update`` option like so::

       pip-df sync --update DEPENDENCY1,DEPENDENCY2,...